-Whether you buy into the theories about baby carriers making babies cry less, or you’re more into the convenience of using your hands to get stuff done rather than endlessly rocking a grouchy baby, baby carriers are a brilliant invention.
 The best baby carrier keeps baby close, safely and comfortably for both of you.
 It’s also easy care and will last 2-3 years.
-We’ve compiled Australia’s top rated baby carriers, including wraps, from hours of research, including those judged best by real Aussie mums.
+We’ve compiled Australia’s top baby carriers, including wraps, from hours of research.
+This includes those judged best by real Aussie mums.

 How we picked